Did you search for this article by voice?

 Voice search growth is expected to be huge in the next few years.
 Voice search stats for 2018/2019 indicate that more and more Americans are using a search assistant at least once per month.
 In just three years’ time, more than 50% of US homes are predicted to have a smart speaker.

 Say hello to the new addiction.
 When voice search devices become a big trend in the next years, you can say you knew it all along.
 You can thank review42 for it.

 Current voice search stats show that almost half the people who already own a smart speaker plan to buy another one.
 Furthermore, around three-quarters of voice search users feel like the device is a part of their daily routines.

 Naturally, younger people are adopting the technology quicker.
 Still, 10% of 55+ year-olds voice search for stuff.
 Voice search growth statistics reveal that every age group has increased its voice searches steadily in the last three years.

-Question time: How many searches does Google get daily in 2019?
+Question time: How many searches did Google get daily in 2019?

-There have been over 2 trillion Google searches per day in 2019.
+There were over 2 trillion Google searches per day in 2019.
 However, Internet Live Stats claim that 5.5 billion searches are done per day, thus over 63,000 queries take place every second.